Posted on Sunday, September 1st, 2024 at 9:00 am

 - If necessary, represent you in hearings or appeals to secure fair compensation

 Don’t let a permanent partial disability derail your future.
-Call Farris, Riley & Pitt, LLP today at (205) 324-1212 or contact us online for a free consultation.
+Call our law firm today at (205) 324-1212 or contact us online for a free consultation.
 We’ll review your case, explain your rights, and help you understand your options for securing the compensation you need to move forward after a workplace injury.
+Check our recent victories to know why you should trust us with your case.